stijn-vergauwen/avian_first_person_shooter_test/Project notes.md

 ## Code Refactoring & Improvements
 - update item_anchor position etc using forces instead of directly modifying position or rotation.

 ## Backlog
-- Have character entity hierarchy with root entity, neck / head entity, meshes and colliders as child entities
-- Character camera at eye position, moving forward when looking down (looking down in front of you) and backwards when up
-- Add picking up of objects when looking at them
 - Add test object that can be picked up but isn't a weapon (like a radio)
 - Allow items to configure in what orientation they should be held
-- Able to pick up & drop objects
 - Able to shoot weapon that is currently being held
 - Add player jump